felixduvallet/ros-travis-integration/README.md

  - catkin.options: Contents of this file are passed as arguments to catkin_make, for example package blacklists (optional).

-Additionally, you must log on to travis-ci and turn on continuous integration for the repository:
+Then, log on to travis-ci and turn on continuous integration for the repository:
  - travis-ci.org is free for open-source repositories.
  - travis-ci.com provides the same functionality for private repositories.

-Then, any push to this repository will trigger a new Travis-ci build.
+From then on, any push to this repository will trigger a new Travis-ci build.

 # About Travis-CI